-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of Aecon's securities, securities authorized for issuance under equity compensation plans and the Company's corporate governance practices are contained in the Company's Management Information Circular dated May 3, 2022 for the most recent annual meeting of shareholders held on June 7, 2022.
-Additional financial information is provided in the Company's audited Consolidated Financial Statements for the year ended December 31, 2022 and, in the Company's related Management's Discussion and Analysis, both filed on SEDAR on February 28, 2023.
-A copy of the foregoing documents may be obtained by shareholders upon request from the Corporate Secretary of the Company.
-These documents, as well as additional information relating to Aecon, are available on SEDAR at www.sedar.com.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of Aecon's securities, securities authorized for issuance under equity compensation plans and the Company's corporate governance practices are contained in the Company's Management Information Circular dated May 2, 2023, for the most recent annual meeting of shareholders held on June 6, 2023.

+Additional financial information is provided in the 2023 Consolidated Financial Statements and related 2023 MD&A. A copy of the foregoing documents may be obtained by shareholders upon request from the Corporate Secretary of the Company.
+These documents, as well as additional information relating to Aecon, are available under the Company's SEDAR+ profile at www.sedarplus.com.